-Service pre 1 April 2008 Service post 31 March 2008 Pension Each year worked is worth 1/80 x final pensionable pay Each year worked is worth 1/60 x final pensionable pay Lump sum Automatic lump sum of 3 x pension No automatic lump sum
+Service pre 1 April 2008 Service post 31 March 2008 Each year worked is worth 1/60 x final pensionable pay Lump sum Automatic lump sum of 3 x pension No automatic lump sum

 Part of the annual pension can be exchanged for a one-off tax-free cash payment.
 A lump sum of £12 is paid for each £1 of pension given up.